 The Eastern Cape is the other prime malaria-free safari area in South Africa.
-The original Addo Elephant National Park has been joined by several private malaria-free game reserves such as Shamwari, Kwandwe, Kariega, Amakhala.
+The original Addo Elephant National Park has been joined by several private malaria-free game reserves such as Shamwari, Kwandwe, Kariega, Amakhala to name but a few.
 Its attraction – the accessibility from the Garden Route – can also be a negative.
 Some lodges are almost too close to civilization.
 However the lodge locations vary considerably.
-So this is where using a specialist who knows all the camps really makes a difference.
+So this is where using a safari specialist who knows all the camps really makes a difference.

-As with Madikwe, the Eastern Cape has a number of family-friendly safari lodges with excellent kids’ safaris.
+As with Madikwe, the Eastern Cape has a number of family-friendly safari lodges.
 These vary considerably in nature so chat to us about your preferences.
 The Eastern Cape game reserves are around 1 to 1½ hours’ drive from Port Elizabeth and about 3-4 hours from the Garden Route.

 The Waterberg is ideal if you are short of time as it’s close to Johannesburg so a 2 night safari is perfectly possible without spending too much time travel there and back.
-For that reason, its great to add to another safari destination such as the Kruger, Eastern Cape or Madikwe.
-It is exceptionally beautiful but the game-viewing is not as consistent as Madikwe or some Eastern Cape reserves, especially in terms of predators.
+For that reason, it’s great to add to another safari destination.
+It is exceptionally beautiful but the game-viewing is not as consistent as Madikwe or ‘the Eastern Cape reserves, especially in terms of predators.

-Again there are several discrete parts of the Waterberg so you need to know the area well to make the right choices in terms of camps.
+Again there are several discrete parts of the Waterberg so chat to us to make the right choices in terms of camps.

 One of our favourite malaria free safaris is at Tswalu Game Reserve in the Kalahari Desert.
 This offers a superb wild safari experience.
-But with charter flights in and out as well as luxurious accommodation, it’s not cheap.
+But, with charter flights in and out as well as luxurious accommodation, it’s doesn’t come cheap.
 However we think its worth blowing your bonus on….

-The Pilanesberg Game Reserves is perhaps our least favourite.
+The Pilanesberg Game Reserve is our least favourite.
 (There, I’ve said it.)
-It is one of the most accessible reserves (adjacent to Sun City) and the game-viewing is not as good (compared to other reserves).
-But if you have young children and you fancy Sun City, then the Pilanesburg could give you a taste of a safari.
-(But its not the real thing…)
+It is one of the most accessible reserves, (adjacent to Sun City), And the game-viewing is not as good (compared to other reserves).
+But if you have young children and you fancy a Sun City visit, then the Pilanesberg can give you a taste of a safari.